“Buy it cheap! Stack it deep!”

 Savannah Arsenal’s .38 Special Ammo Recommendations:

-Considerations For Mid-Size and Full-Size .38 Special Revolvers:
+Mid-Size and Full-Size .38 Special Revolvers:

 Smith & Wesson K-Frame and similar size .38 special caliber revolvers with four-inch barrels and fixed sites shoot closest to the point of aim using 158 grain ammunition.
 Lighter ammunition will shoot high.